NickD-Dean/NickD-Dean/README.md

 - ⚡ Fun fact: When I'm not sharpening my data skills I'll be working on surfing/skiing, improving my rib rub recipe, or learning something new on the guitar.
 -->

-- 🔭 I’m currently working on Clustering & Classification project for customer segmentation and churn prediction
+- 🔭 I’m currently working on a clustering & classification project for customer segmentation and churn prediction
 - 🌱 I’m currently learning Looker and Advanced SQL
 - 👯 I’m looking to collaborate on problems related to customer and product analytics or climate change
 - 🤔 I’m looking for help with improving the efficiency and cleanliness of my code